Services

 Optical imaging

 Optical imaging uses light to interrogate cellular and molecular function in the living body, as well as in plant and in vitro samples.
-Images are generated by using photons of light in the wavelength range from ultraviolet to near infrared.
+Images are generated by using photons of light in the wavelength range, from ultraviolet through near infrared.
 Contrast is derived through the use of:

-• exogenous agents (i.e., dyes or probes) that provide a signal
+- exogenous agents (e.g., dyes or probes) that provide a signal

-• endogenous molecules with optical signatures (i.e., NADH, hemoglobin, collagens, etc.)
+- endogenous molecules with optical signatures (e.g., NADH, hemoglobin, collagen)

 Fluorescence protein imaging uses endogenous or exogenous molecules or materials that emit light when activated by an external light source such as a laser.
 An external light of an appropriate wavelength is used to excite a target molecule, which then fluoresces by releasing longer-wavelength, lower-energy light.
 Fluorescence imaging provides the ability to localize and measure gene expression including normally expressed and aberrant genes, proteins and other pathophysiologic processes.
 Other potential uses include cell trafficking, tagging superficial structures, detecting lesions, and monitoring tumor growth and response to therapy.
 The Bioimaging and Applied Research Core maintains a CRi Maestro2 multispectral fluorescence imaging system capable of in vitro and in vivo small mammal imaging with multispectral analysis.